csci5117f25/project-2-devel-s-advocate/README.md

 **Describe the most challenging features you implemented (one sentence per bullet, maximum 4 bullets):**

-- Dynamically track an exercise session using device geolocation and plotting the user's route in real time on an interactive map.
+- Dynamically track an exercise session using device geolocation and plot the user's route in real-time on an interactive map.
 - Implementing a heatmap visualization that aggregates and displays all recorded sessions to show frequently traveled routes.
 - Providing an edit component that allows users to directly modify details of all previously tracked session.
 - Ensuring full mobile responsiveness across all pages.